William Hayes (American football): 2005 season

 In 2005, he appeared in three games for the Rams, starting two making seven total tackles with four tackles for a loss of five total yards.

 2006 season

-In 2006, he became one of the team's top defensive players last season, playing in all 11 games with nine starts after he appeared in all 11 games last season and made 57 tackles with (25 solo) and led the team in sacks with 6.5 yards and total tackles for a loss with 13 for a loss and he even added an interception and also added four pass breakups and even had two quarterback hurries and two fumble recoveries.
+In 2006, he became one of the team's top defensive players, playing in all 11 games with nine starts after he appeared in all 11 games last season and made 57 tackles with (25 solo), leading the team in sacks with 6.5 yards and total tackles for a loss with 13 for a loss.
+He even added an interception and also added four pass breakups along with two quarterback hurries and two fumble recoveries.

 2007 season

 In 2007, he appeared in 11 games for the Rams with 11 starts and recorded 78 tackles, tallied 46 solo tackles and 32 assisted tackles with 19 tackles for loss, and a team-high 8.5 sacks.
 He also forced a team-high seven fumbles and recovered four fumbles, one of which he returned six yards for a touchdown versus Delaware State University, one of his two touchdowns on the season he recovered another fumble in the Rams' last game of the season and returned it 16 yards for a go-ahead touchdown.
 He hurried opposing quarterbacks 12 times and broke up three passes on the season.